basho/zdf2pdf/README.md

-    ; Example complete config file.
+    # Example config file with all options.
 This is a comment.
     [tps_report]
-    version = 1.1.2 ; not actually a config option. used for interpolation below ;verbose = 1
+    # version is not actually a config option. used for interpolation below
-    ;json_file = %(work_dir)s/entries.json
+    version = 1.1.2
+    # verbose = 1
+    # json_file = entries.json
     forums = 30617246, 10887508, 23728902
-    ;entries = 30162764, 20878085, 32279820
+    # topics = 30162764, 20878085, 32279820
     style_file = mystyle.css
     output_file = tps_report-%(version)s.pdf
     title = TPS REPORT %(version)s